Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 Most languages have historically opted to ditch safety in favour of versatility and simplicity.
 This naively maximises the space of valid programs and in doing so diluting what it even means for a program to be valid.

 Some languages provide safety and simplicity, usually by leveraging calling conventions.
-The downside of this is that because captures are not represented in the type system - they cannot be processed using custom data-structures - only with language provided control flow.
+The downside of is that because captures are not represented in the type system, they cannot be processed using custom data-structures, only with language provided control flow.
 It is important to note that this is often sufficient for a wide variety of use cases.

 Finally, and gaining traction, are approaches that maximise versatility whilst maintaining safety.
-This includes type level abstractions like state monad transformers, lenses, and lifetimes.
+This includes type level abstractions like state monad transformers, and lifetimes.
 These approaches have a certain virality, often prompting and subsequently complicating large refactors by introducing a lot of book-keeping which can be hard to encapsulate.

-I aim to solve the above problems whilst maintaining the deadlock free guarantee from linear typing, allowing for the writing of strongly normalising languages that are safe, versatile, and simple to use.
+I aim to make progress towards a solution that solves **all** the above problems whilst maintaining the deadlock free guarantee from linear typing, hopefully allowing for the writing of strongly normalising languages that are safe, versatile, and simple to use.

 ## Preface

 Haskell syntax will be used for talking about the type system itself, specifically in terms of the operations we are allowed to do.
 A rust inspired syntax will then be used to describe the programs we would like to represent.

+It is important to specify that all resources are consumed **by value** unless specified otherwise, even when I am using Haskell syntax.
+I was debating wether to use syntax from the experimental GHC extension [linaer haskell](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/linear_types.html) to express this, but decided against it for the sake of clarity.
+When I say something like "duplicate" or "drop" I am on about a process that is done by value, as opposed to cloning by immutable reference or implementing destructor logic by mutable reference.

 The type `a -> b` represents a function from type `a` to type `b`.

 The type `a ~= b` (with the same precedence as `->`) represents an [isomorphism](https://en.wikipedia.org/wiki/Isomorphism) between type `a` and type `b`
 (meaning `a` and `b` can be swapped between by value without complication).

-## Intro To Linear Logic
+## Intro To Linear Typing

 --[h2_content[--

-I will be using `~a` to refer to the type representing a consumer of type `a` that cannot be duplicated or discarded, specifically we have a function:
+Many readers will be familiar with the [rust language](https://www.rust-lang.org/), which uses a type system that doesn't assume that provided resources can be duplicated, this is called Affine typing in the technical lingo.
+Linear typing takes this one step further and also does not assume that a provided resource can be dropped.

+Written in terms of contracts between different areas of the program:

+- Entitlements may not be exceeded.
+- Obligations may not be avoided.

+The first type we have to introduce is called the **linear consumer**, denoted `~a`.
+It is satisfied by consuming a single instance of `a` and notably cannot be duplicated or discarded (this is similar to [`oneshot::Sender`](https://docs.rs/futures/latest/futures/channel/oneshot/struct.Sender.html) in rust).

+The nature of its consumption is defined by the function:
 ```hs
 cut :: a, ~a -> ()
 ```

-That combines the vaues together, satisfying the consumer.
+Which combines the values together, annihilating them both.

 ### Product Types

+One of the main advantages of linear typing is that it makes deadlocks impossible, allowing you to guarantee halting in your programs.

+...

 The regular (conjunctive) product type will be written `a, b`.
 Its instances are comprised of two **entirely independent** values which you can do with as you please, this is the product type as you are used to it.